atomiclabs/hyperdex/README.md

 We are planning to add an option to connect to your own trusted electrum server.

-### We currently only require 1 confirmation for each transaction
+### We currently require 2 confirmations on most coins for each transaction

 For many currencies 1 confirmation is cost effective to 51% attack.
 This would allow an attacker to double spend and effectively reverse trades.
+For Komodo Ecosystem coins, 2 confirmations means that once the transaction gets 2 or more confirmations, it is protected through delayed-Proof-of-Work, which essentially means your transaction has been secured with BTC-hashrate.
+Read more about that [here](https://www.binance.vision/blockchain/delayed-proof-of-work-explained)

 We are planning to add an option to specify the number of confirmations your are comfortable with per currency.